Exercise PhysiologyBook Now

-Exercise physiology is a technique that analyses the response of your body to the stress applied during a physical activity.
-It also helps in understanding the process of how your body adjusts to repetitive physical activity over a period of time.
+Exercise physiology is a technique that analyses the response of your body to the stress applied during physical activity.
+It also helps in understanding the process of how your body adjusts to repetitive physical activity over some time.
 During an exercise physiology program, your trainer will work with you to improve your physical performance and aid in weight loss thereby making it feasible for you to carry out your daily activities effectively.

 Candidates for Exercise Physiology Program

 Most obese individuals have pre-existing health conditions such as cardiovascular diseases and chronic muscle or joint pain.
 Your doctor will perform a complete physical and determine if you are at risk.
 Your exercise physiologist will evaluate your body before developing an exercise program.
 Based on the evaluation, he or she can tailor the program towards your specific goals.

 Some of the exercise modifications include:

 - Non-weight-bearing exercises such as water activities, sitting aerobics, and stationary cycling.

 - Recommendation of both supervised and unsupervised phases of exercise programs with changes in the duration, intensity, and frequency of exercise.
 Generally, obese patients associated with other health ailments participate in a supervised exercise program.

 - A resistance exercise training program to improve muscle strength and metabolism.